patsprice/https-github.com-bretfisher-container.training/slides/k8s/setup-k8s.md

   the excellent tutorial [Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way)

   *Kubernetes The Hard Way is optimized for learning, which means taking the long route to ensure you understand each task required to bootstrap a Kubernetes cluster.*

-- There are also many commercial options available!

 - For a longer list, check the Kubernetes documentation:
   <br/>